HOW TO JOURNAL

 Chocolate (medium) is my go-to!

 I use these every day for my work to-do lists and anything else I need to scribble down.
 That way I can keep my Journelle for personal use.
-I simply write the date at the top and dot point my tasks and highlight them as I go.
+I simply dot point my tasks and highlight them as I go.
 It's a great way to consolidate my lists and know what I have to get through.

 Q & A